 In addition to defined benefit and defined contribution plans, some entities provide retirement benefits through hybrid plans that incorporate features of both defined benefit and defined contribution plans.

 For any of these plans, the actual costs to plan sponsors and participants are determined by the number and amount of benefits actually paid to recipients, and the source and amount of plan contributions and investment returns.

 GFOA recommends that state and local governments have a policy statement that will guide their on-going plan design decisions.
 This policy should encourage governments to provide sustainable and properly funded retirement plans, which will attract employees in a competitive labor market, facilitate effective management of the workforce, and fulfill retirement needs.

 In developing a policy for retirement plan design, a state or local government should consider the following:

-- Purpose of the retirement plan (e.g., level of replacement income and purchasing power retention);
+- Purpose of the retirement plan (e.g., level of replacement income, availability of Social Security, retiree medical benefits, disability and survivor benefits, and supplemental retirement plans and purchasing power retention);

 - Ability of public retirees to contribute to the economic viability of their community and not become a financial liability to the community in which they live due to inadequate retirement income;